 Projects and programmes

-This page highlights projects, opportunities and programmes set up by creative spaces or faciliated by Arts Access Aotearoa.
-We encourage you to enter your accessible performances and events on Arts Access Aotearoa's events webpage.
+This page highlights projects, opportunities and programmes set up by creative spaces or facilitated by Arts Access Aotearoa.
+We encourage you to enter your accessible performances and events on Arts Access Aotearoa's events calendar webpage.

 Current projects and opportunities